 1. Do you charge fees for your services by the hour, or do you handle cases on a contingency basis?

 When representing a defendant, we enter an engagement agreement, which sets forth all terms and conditions of our representation of the client, including an hourly fee for all legal services provided.
-In many instances, we share risk with our clients by agreeing to an alternative fee agreement.

 2. Do you handle workers' compensations claims?